ziemen4/zkguard/risc0/examples/README.md

 ### Arguments

 *   `--rule-id`: The `id` of the policy line in `policy.json` that you are proving against.
+*   `--from`: The origin address of the transaction
 *   `--to`: The destination address (`to`) of the transaction.
 *   `--value`: The amount of native currency (e.g., Wei for ETH) to send.
 Use `0` for contract calls that don't transfer native value.
 *   `--data`: The hexadecimal calldata for the transaction.
 For an ERC20 transfer, this would be the `transfer(address,uint256)` call data.
 For a simple contract call, it would be the function selector.
+*   `--nonce`: The nonce of the wallet performing the action.
 *   `--private-key`: The private key of the signer required by the policy rule.
 This key is used to sign the user action.
 *   `--verify-onchain`: (Optional) If included, the prover will attempt to send a transaction to the on-chain `ZKGuardSafeModule` to verify the proof and execute the action.